Pope John XXIII and Judaism: Papacy

 Pope John XXIII made several gestures to demonstrate his sympathetic feelings for the Jewish community.
-He sent a message to the Grand Rabbi of Israel announcing his election, even though the Holy See did not recognize the State of Israel.
+He sent a message to the Chief Rabbi of Israel announcing his election, even though the Holy See did not recognize the State of Israel.
 On 17 October 1960, he met with a delegation of 130 American Jews associated with the United Jewish Appeal.
 He greeted them with words from the Bible "I am Joseph your brother" to establish that he and they were starting a new relationship despite what may have passed between Catholics and Jews before, as Joseph reconciled with his brothers in Book of Genesis.
 On 17 March 1962, he stopped his car when he saw people exiting the synagogue in Rome and blessed them in the morning.
 A rabbi described the scene: "after a moment of understandable bewilderment, the Jews surrounded him and applauded him enthusiastically.
 It was in fact the first time in history that a pope had blessed Jews and it was perhaps the first real gesture of reconciliation".